molily/molily.de/_posts/2020-11-21-testing-angular.md

 <aside class="margin-note">Fake response</aside>

 The original `fetch` function returns a `Response` object.
 We create one using the built-in `Response` constructor.
 The original server response is a string before it is parsed as JSON.
 So we need to serialize the array into a string before passing it to the `Response` constructor.
-(You do not have to understand these `fetch` details to grasp the example.)
+(These `fetch` details are not relevant to grasp the spy example.)

 Then, we declare a test suite using `describe`: